vergissberlin/converter/README.md

 ---
-title: Fiber
+title: Gonverter
-description: A Fiber web server
+description: A simple web service to convert between different file formats
 tags:
-  - fiber
+  - json
   - golang
+  - protobuf
 ---

-# Fiber Example
+# Gonverter

-This example starts a [Fiber](https://gofiber.io/) server.
+This simple mirco service is used to convert data formats.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/7di0JR)

 ## ✨ Features

-- Fiber
-- Go
+- json to protobuf

 ## 💁‍♀️ How to use

 - Connect to your Railway project `railway link`
-- Start the development server `railway run go run main.go`
+- Start the development server `railway run go run app/api/*.go`

 ## 📝 Notes